editor

 the truth is always darker.

-one of fleming’s poems will appear on a broadside from The Guerilla Poetics Project (allegedly).
+one of fleming’s poems appeared on the last broadside from The Guerilla Poetics Project.

 fleming is a founding member of the Melville-Sun Poetry Collaborative.